yujiri.xyz

 Where each team has a flag that spawns in their base, and is tasked with stealing the enemy flag and brining it to their base.

 This mitigates the problem of camping with Team Deathmatch, but doesn't remove it.
 A few players on each team should usually stay at their own base guarding their flag from the enemy.
 And while this is an improvement since the enemy knows where to find you, it's still likely to be boring compared to running around, and depending on the game it confers a huge advantage on the defenders.
 If the game has low health it may be next to impossible for attacking players to steal the flag since the camping defenders will see them first and kill them almost every time.
-This may not be all that enjoyable for the players who keep running to the enemy base, knowing their odds of making it are miniscule even with good strategy.
+This may not be very enjoyable for the players who keep running to the enemy base, knowing their odds of making it are miniscule even with good strategy.

 King Of The Hill